In our last Trends report, Entering the Age of Experience, we noted that our industry is being moved forward by an endless appetite for content.

-In this update to Entering the Age of Experience, we focus on the following trends:
+This update to Entering the Age of Experience focuses on the following trends: